Aeroluna/LunaCoopMod/README.md

 - Changed Regenerative Plating upgrade to additionally affect Infested Missile Turrets.
 - Changed Calcified Armor upgrade to additionally affect Infested Missile Turrets.

 Bunkers can do it, why not the Missile Turrets?
+Gives Stukov another funny form of detection.

 - Reduced push priority of infantry to 9.
 - Increased push priority of uprooted buildings to 11.